-The short answer is that while most authors are unlikely to retire on royalties, a book can be an invaluable tool to support your other businesses.
+The short answer is that while most authors are unlikely to retire on royalties or make money fast, a book can be an invaluable tool to support your other businesses.

 In this post, I’ll talk specifically about non-fiction publishing and show you how authors are using their books as a powerful tool for selling their products and services.

 What “need” does your product fill (and for whom)?

 This is the first question any entrepreneur needs to answer: where is there a gap in the market, and how does your product fill that gap?
 Another way to look at it is to ask, “what problem am I solving?”

 If you’re selling bicycles, maybe they have a safety feature that makes it less hazardous to ride in a busy city?
 If that’s the case, it also takes care of your next question, which is: who is my target consumer?

 For another example, if you’ve developed new accounting software, maybe it helps small business owners handle their taxes by themselves — and will save them thousands in accounting fees.

 If you’ve managed to identify answers to those two questions (what problem do you solve? and for whom?), then you’re halfway to a book that can help you sell that product.

 How else can you help them solve this problem?